agrendath/QTools/README.md

 - Thunderlord: usable on all weapons and bows, gives a 10 % chance to summon lightning doing 25% of the original hit's damage extra
 - Absorption: usable on diamond or netherite armor and shields, gives the wearer a 20% health boost (aka 2 extra hearts)
 - Reflection: usable on shields, will reflect 10% of potential damage taken
+- Felling: usable on axes, will take down all log/stem blocks above the one the axe broke (cut down trees in one hit).
+Works together with magnetism.

 Soul Enchantments Costs (+lvl equivalent):
 - Magnetism: 1 Soul and 3000 xp (lvl 40)